kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.title `String`

 The text that is displayed in the column header cell.
-If not set the [field](#configuration-columns.field) will be used.
+If not set the [field](#configuration-columns.field) is used.

 #### Example - set the title of the column